Russia's hybrid war against Ukraine | DW | 18.02.2022

 "At the same time, however, there is no real evidence that a substantial withdrawal has begun.
 Look at the units that were deployed from as far away as Siberia or Russia's Far East.
 If they were removed, that would really be a signal that a pull-back has begun.
 Instead, the only troops being withdrawn are those who could be back on the front line in no time at all," Klein explains.

 Vladimir Putin's show of force has had a concrete impact on the heart of Ukraine.
-For instance, the fear of full-scale war — real or not — was enough to see the national airline UIA losing its insurance coverage for some flights and talking about possibly relocating to another country.
+For instance, the fear of full-scale war — real or not — was enough to see the national airline UIA lose its insurance coverage for some flights.
+There was even talk of the company possibly relocating to another country.
 That in turn forced the government to come up with a new fund costing half a billion euros to protect UIA flights.

 Ukraine's pro-European course, says Margarete Klein, ensures key economic backing from the EU itself.
 And one of Putin's goals in the hybrid war is therefore "to undermine Ukraine's economy."
 Russia is not so much looking to create a buffer zone against NATO, as to put an end for good to Ukraine's drive to the West.
 "Hybrid warfare sows the seeds of uncertainty.
 That, in turn, frightens off potential investors," researcher Klein explains.